Colin Falkland Gray: Early life

 Colin Falkland Gray and his twin brother Ken were born in Christchurch, New Zealand, on 9 November 1914, the sons of an electrical engineer, Robert Leonard Gray, and his wife, Margaret née Langford.
 He attended several different schools, including two years at Christ's College in Christchurch, a year at Wellesley College in Wellington, before finishing his formal education at Napier Boys' High School in Napier.
 He then gained employment as a clerk in 1933, working at a livestock company in Napier.
 In April 1937, Gray and his brother applied for a short service commission in the Royal Air Force (RAF).
 While Ken was accepted, Colin was rejected for health reasons; he was suffering influenza at the time of his medical examination.

 Gray then applied to join the Civilian Reserve of Pilots but was again rejected on medical grounds.
 Disregarding advice that he would unlikely to ever be deemed fit enough to serve in the RAF on account of osteomyelitis of a leg bone and being prone to conjunctivitis, Gray took up sheep mustering to improve his fitness.
-In September 1938 he successfully passed a medical and was subsequently accepted for a short service commission in the RAF.
+In September 1938 he passed a medical check and was subsequently accepted for a short service commission in the RAF.
 He had the opportunity to train with the Royal New Zealand Air Force (RNZAF) but opted to go to the United Kingdom.
 His flight training commenced in early 1939 at No. 1 Elementary Flying Training School at Hatfield in Hertfordshire.
 He was posted to No. 11 Flying Training School in April, gained his wings in July, and graduated from advanced training in October as a probationary pilot officer in October 1939.

 Second World War

-With the Second World War underway, Gray was posted to No. 54 Squadron, at the time equipped with Supermarine Spitfires and based at Hornchurch, in November 1939.
+With the Second World War underway, Gray was posted to No. 54 Squadron, at the time equipped with Supermarine Spitfire fighters and based at Hornchurch, in November 1939.
 Another pilot at the squadron was fellow New Zealander Alan Deere, who would go on to have a notable career with the RAF during the war.
-During the early months of the war, the squadron alternated between Hornchurch and Rochford, undergoing training and carrying out patrols covering convoys in the North Sea.
+During the early months of the war, the squadron alternated between Hornchurch and Rochford, carrying out patrols and being scrambled to intercept Luftwaffe aircraft.
 He was confirmed in his rank of pilot officer on 17 January 1940.
 Meanwhile, his brother Ken was a bomber pilot flying Armstrong Whitworth Whitleys.
 On 1 May 1940, he was flying south from his squadron's base in Scotland to visit Colin but was killed when his aircraft flew into a hill.
 The death of Ken greatly affected Colin's morale.